 The evidence all points to one verdict: If you're worried about your heart, consider adding fish to your diet.
 (Vegetarians can also up their quota of omega-3s by consuming more dark leafy greens, seaweed, walnuts, and -- unless they suffer bipolar illness -- flaxseed oil.)
 The extra boost of omega-3s can be especially valuable if you have coronary heart disease or several risk factors for the disease.

 The American Heart Association recommends eating fish twice a week, and those that produce the most omega-3s are oily fish, like salmon, tuna, herring, and mackerel.
 However, as with much in modern life, there's a catch.
 Eating too much deep-sea fish can pose a danger to certain people.

 Nearly all fish and shellfish contain tiny amounts of mercury that has seeped into waterways from mines and industry.
 These amounts usually aren't big enough to be dangerous, but some fish tend to contain more mercury than others.
-The Environmental Protection Agency and the Food and Drug Administration has advised that women who may become pregnant, women who are already pregnant, nursing mothers, and young children should avoid eating shark, swordfish, king mackerel, or tilefish, and should eat no more than one six-ounce can of albacore tuna per week.
+The Environmental Protection Agency and the Food and Drug Administration have advised that women who may become pregnant, women who are already pregnant, nursing mothers, and young children should avoid eating shark, swordfish, king mackerel, or tilefish, and should eat no more than one six-ounce can of albacore tuna per week.